 We have made a thorough analysis of where our scope 3 emissions come from, and the result is clear: we need to do something about the raw material we use for producing our water traps, the polypropylene plastic (PP).

-As a result, we are on our way to switching to recycled PP. By the end of 2023, the amount of recycled plastics in our products amounted to 55%.
+As a result, we are on our way to switching to recycled PP. By the end of 2023, the amount of recycled plastics in our products was 55%.
 In the future, it will be as high as 90%.